Gaffney (and Cherokee County)

 Arts + Culture

 Cherokee County’s rich history centers on its pivotal role in the Revolutionary War.
 Cherokee County is the only county is the United States that has a portion of three national parks.
 These parks commemorate the actions of Patriot forces who fought for independence — the only county with this distinction in the nation.
 Among its other historical attractions are the “It Happened Here, It Happens Here” exhibit, which includes historical artifacts and an interactive floor map; the Cherokee County History and Arts Museum, which hosts community events, educational tours of world-class exhibits and interactive components; and three districts that are included on the National Register of Historic Places.

 If you’re looking to do some shopping, the Gaffney Outlet Marketplace has you covered with its 75 outdoor shops.
 If live entertainment is more your style, head to the heart of downtown for a performance at The Gaffney Little Theatre, which offers a variety of entertainment throughout the year including plays, musicals and special theatrical events.
 Other cultural attractions include:

 Home to three national parks, Cherokee County is inviting for those seeking fresh air, wide-open spaces and experiences rooted in history.
 Overmountain Victory National Historic Trail spans 330 miles through three other states (Virginia, Tennessee and North Carolina) and is rooted in late 1700’s history.
 Nearby Kings Mountain National Military Park includes monuments, a visitors center and amphitheater commemorating the battle of Kings Mountain, while Cowpens National Battlefield offers expert guided battlefield tours and reenactments surrounding the anniversary of “the only successful double envelopment in the American Revolution.”

-The City of Gaffney itself is home to eight parks packed with fun for the whole family—from a game of tennis at Thomson park to a run around the walking paths at Joe Dean Knuckles or a night out enjoying the summer concert series in Jolly Park.
+The City of Gaffney itself is home to eight parks packed with fun for the whole family — from a game of tennis at Thompson Park to a run around the walking paths at Joe Dean Knuckles or a night out enjoying the summer concert series in Jolly Park.